Greenwich Police Department

 ICAT is designed especially for situations involving persons who are unarmed or are armed with weapons other than firearms, and who may be experiencing mental health or other crisis.

 Officers Max Rinaldi and Chris Wallace are the Greenwich Police Department’s trainers in this effective program.
 News Center of Maine covered the trainer session they attended in July 2021, To watch the piece follow the provided link - Newscentermaine.org.
-Officer Rinaldi is the Officer on the right of the screen in the blue shift at the 47-second mark.
+Officer Rinaldi is the Officer on the right of the screen in the blue shirt at the 47-second mark.

 Domestic Abuse Services

 Visit IdentityTheft.gov to get detailed advice to help you fix problems caused by identity theft along with the ability to: